nrfconnect/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

   * The :kconfig:option:`CONFIG_LWM2M_CARRIER_LG_UPLUS_SERVICE_CODE` Kconfig option sets the LG U+ service code, which is needed to identify your device in the LG U+ device management.

-* :kconfig:option:`LWM2M_CARRIER_LG_UPLUS_DEVICE_SERIAL_NUMBER`:
+* :kconfig:option:`CONFIG_LWM2M_CARRIER_LG_UPLUS_DEVICE_SERIAL_NUMBER`:

-  * This configurations lets you choose between using the nRF9160 SoC 2DID Serial Number, or the Device IMEI as a Serial Number when connecting to the LG U+ device management server.
+  * This configuration lets you choose between using the nRF9160 SoC 2DID Serial Number, or the device IMEI as a serial number when connecting to the LG U+ device management server.

   .. note::
      Application DFU is needed to enable LG U+ functionality.